-You can plan like crazy leading up to your wedding but on your wedding day let it goooooo.
+You can plan like crazy leading up to your wedding, but on your wedding day, let it goooooo.
 Be happy.
 Enjoy your day.
 Your wedding day and your wedding reception will fly by.
-You don’t want to spend it upset, worried or fretting about unimportant details.
+You don’t want to spend it upset, worried, or fretting about unimportant details.
 Let your wedding coordinator or event team take over the behind-the-scene stuff.

 And guess what?
 Newley weds fight on their wedding day.
 Most of it comes out from anxiety or frustration.
-If you know there are certain things that can or will upset your spouse, don’t do them on your wedding day.
+If you know certain things can or will upset your spouse, don’t do them on your wedding day.
 If you know your bride doesn’t want cake smashed in her face, then don’t do it.

 We love to party with all of our couples, and we want all of their receptions to be a smashing success.
 If you are interested in hiring us for your wedding photography, please feel free to contact us anytime.
 I’m so ready to get down on the dance floor with you and yours!